 Marianne Côté is a master’s student in media studies at Concordia University.
 She is writing a thesis about smart cities, focusing on Montreal and its smart snow-removal system.
 Her research investigates what might be “new” about the smart city concept as well as what can be considered a continuation of previous instances of human-technology interaction in municipal governance.
 Furthermore, she examines the discursive strategies used by the city of Montreal to justify its initiatives.

 Robert Hunt is a master’s student in media studies at Concordia University.
-His thesis research analyzes the ways digital media producers employ emotion and user data in their attempts to capture audiences’ attention online.
-Prior to graduate school, he worked at the University of Chicago Press.
+His thesis research analyzes the ways digital media producers employ emotion and user data—and turn emotion into data—in their attempts to capture audiences’ attention online.

 Helena Krobath is a master’s student in media studies at Concordia University.
 She researches ways that occupations of space and sensory experience in rural public spaces relate to place-based knowledge, settler identities, and political economies of space.
 Her other research interests include creative methodologies, local media and information structures, and Canadian mass-media policies.
 She practices field recording and electro-acoustic composition among other visual media and writing.

 Maggie MacDonald is a master’s student in media studies at Concordia University.
 She researches platforms of distribution for pornography, exploring how changes in these delivery conventions transform content, impact pleasure experiences, serve as a tool for understanding our own sexualities, and are claimed as sites of expression and resistance.